FAQs

 • Demonstrated capacity for cultural sensitivity

-• Completed the Practicum requirements
+• Completed the practicum requirements

 • Passed a final exam

-• Received final approval from their Mentor
+• Received final approval from their mentor

-MMTCP is certified by IMTA to meet most of their eligibility requirements.
+MMTCP is certified by the International Mindfulness Teachers Association (IMTA) to meet most of their eligibility requirements.
 It does not meet all of the requirements, but it can be counted toward the requirements.
-Please reference https://imta.site-ym.com/page/accreditation to see the full requirements.
+Please reference imta.org to see the full requirements.
 Those who wish to be certified by IMTA after graduating from MMTCP will need to fulfill additional hours of teaching to receive the certification.
 The vast majority of requirements for IMTA are met by the MMTCP.

-Application and Enrollment:
+Application and Enrollment

-• Submit your application and teacher recommendation.
+• Submit your application.

 • Please check the box on your application where indicated to request a scholarship application.
-Only applicants who have completed the application in full and have been accepted to the program will be considered for a scholarship.
+Only applicants who have completed the application in full and have been accepted to the program will be considered for a scholarship

 Please return to your Regpack account and click on the “Log in” button in the upper right-hand side of your screen.
 Please note, applicants have experienced challenges with Safari.
 Please consider logging in using Firefox or Chrome.